defencedigital/moduk-service-manual/src/content/writing-for-services-in-defence.md

 In Defence, you need to use capital letters for:

 - operation names, for example Operation YELLOWHAMMER
-- ships in the Royal Navy , for example HMS WILDFIRE
+- ships in the Royal Navy, for example HMS WILDFIRE
 - military exercises, for example Exercise COBRA WARRIOR
 - security classifications, for example OFFICIAL and SECRET